denten-books/plain-text/3-format.md

 One can think of other formatting operations which move in the opposite
 direction: from concrete to abstract, for example.
-This happens in optical character recognition (OCR), as part of a process by which images of physical pages are converted into an "intended," abstract structure, the "content" thereby lifted from the physical page.
-A text in the portable document format remains a graphic image---a concrete, indivisible object---until the text is recognized.
-One can read it, of course, but it does not, from the machine's point of view, contain text or "abstract objects" as such.
-Recognition implies more narrowly the conversion of image into text, converting data structures of "image" into "text" types.
+This happens in optical character recognition (OCR), as part of a process by which images of physical pages are converted into an "intended," abstract structure---the "content" thereby lifted from the physical page.
+A text in the portable document format remains a graphic image---a concrete, indivisible object---until it is recognized.
+One can read it, of course, but it does not, from a machine's perspective, contain "abstract objects" as such.
+Recognition implies more narrowly the transformation of images into text and shape into content.
 Text, in that sense, lies at the innermost location within a series of nested outer containers.
 Lacking a model of "comprehension" or "understanding," the machine posits text as "content" in the sense of it being the "innermost" object of human recognition.
-Machine recognition happens only when the text is de-laminated from its composite medium.
+Machine recognition happens only when the text is delaminated from its composite medium.

-The "recognition" of letters does not exhaust the variety of abstract document objects that could be gleaned from the bibliographic image, which besides letters and words also includes paragraphs, tables, titles, and footnotes along with numerous other elements.
-These also must count as "content," in some sense of the word because they are semantic, rather than purely graphic units.
-They mean something to the reader.
-It is essential therefore to know "where text resides on the page," since many elements of text positioning in themselves carry meaning.
-For instance, proper names carry different connotations depending on their positioning on the page.
-A name in the "author field" means something distinct from any other name mentioned in the body of the document.
-Lawrence O'Gorman, an influential researcher in the field of document image processing, calls the recognition of this sort of object, at the intersection of concrete and universal, "document lay-out understanding," which consists of "functional labeling of blocks [...] distinguished in some way by their physical features (such as by font size) and by the 'meaning' of the block [@ogorman_document_1993, 1162-63; @ogorman_document_1995, 82-99 (in the reconstructed edition)]."
-Note also that document layout (alternatively "formatting" or the arrangement of "concrete objects") could also incorporate meaningless (to humans) structures, such as the incidental "rivers" of empty space formed between the words.
-That sort of concrete structure goes unrecognized because it does not correspond to any abstract objects in the available document object taxonomy.[^ln3-river]
+The "recognition" of letters does not exhaust the variety of abstract document objects gleaned from the bibliographic image.
+Besides letters and words these include also paragraphs, tables, titles, and footnotes along with numerous other elements.
+Such arrangements are also "content," in some sense of the word, because they form semantic, rather than purely graphic units.
+They also mean something to the reader.
+It is essential to know "where text resides on the page," because the meaning of semantic elements changes depending on their location.
+For instance, a proper name in the "author field" means something distinct from other names mentioned in the body of the document.
+Lawrence O'Gorman, an influential researcher in the field of document image processing, has called such spatial recognition, at the intersection of concrete and universal, "document lay-out understanding," which consists of "functional labeling of blocks [...] distinguished in some way by their physical features (such as by font size) and by the 'meaning' of the block [@ogorman_document_1993, 1162-63; @ogorman_document_1995, 82-99 (in the reconstructed edition)]."
+A footnote, for example, is a block of text that gains meaning in spatial context.

+Furthermore, layout, or the arrangement of "concrete objects" on a page, contains also meaningless (to humans) structures, such as the incidental "rivers" of empty space between words.
+The incidental concrete structure goes unrecognized because it does not correspond to any abstract objects in the available document object taxonomy.[^ln3-river]